Mr Freedman - Orthopaedic Surgeon

-Bikini hip replacement is a variation on the Anterior Approach for hip replacement.
+Bikini Hip Replacement is a variation on the Anterior Approach for hip replacement.
 The skin incision is made within the skin fold of the “bikini line” or frontal groin crease.
-Therefore, the resultant surgical scar is aesthetically hidden when wearing underwear or swimwear (e.g. a bikini).
+The resultant surgical scar is aesthetically hidden when wearing underwear or swimwear (e.g. a bikini).

 The only difference between the bikini hip replacement surgical technique and the traditional anterior approach is the orientation of the skin incision.
 Below the skin layer, Mr Freedman performs the operation in exactly the same way as for other anterior approach hip replacement.

 In the traditional Anterior Approach technique, the incision is already short and neat is usually 6-8cm in length.
 The incision runs obliquely on the front of the thigh.
 The small resultant scar fades to a thin white line.
-The scar may potentially be visible just below the bottom seam of underwear or swimwear.
-Patients tolerate this very well.
 The bikini hip incision technique orientates the skin incision in the groin crease.
-As a result there is “no visible scar”, which may be relevant for young women or other patients for whom the cosmetic aspect of the scar is a priority.
+As a result there is “no visible scar”, which is appealing for patients for whom the cosmetic aspect of the scar is a priority.

 Dr Frederic Laude (Orthopaedic Surgeon, Paris) developed the the bikini incision surgical technique.
 Dr Michael Leunig (Orthopaedic Surgeon, Switzerland) further popularised this technique.
-Mr Freedman has travelled to Switzerland and France to be trained in this technique.
-Mr Freedman utilises this surgical approach in appropriate circumstances.
+Mr Freedman has travelled to Switzerland and France to be trained in this technique and utilises this surgical approach in appropriate circumstances.